Melusine: Etymology

 The French Dictionnaire de la langue française suggests the Latin melus, meaning "melodious, pleasant".
-Another theory is that Melusine was inspired by a Poitevin legend of "Mère Lusine," leader of a band of fairies who built Roman edifices throughout the countryside.
+Another theory is that Melusine was inspired by a Poitevin legend of "Mère Lusine", the female leader of a band of fairies who built Roman edifices throughout the countryside.
 Melusine's name varies depending on the areas, such as Merlusse in Vosges or Merluisaine in Champagne.

 Literary versions

 Raymond walks in on his wife, Melusine, in her bath and discovers she has the lower body of a serpent.
 Illustration from the Jean d'Arras work, Le livre de Mélusine (The Book of Melusine), 1478.

 The most famous literary version of Melusine tales, that of Jean d'Arras, was written in 1393.
 He goes into detail and depth about the relationship of Melusine and Raymondin, their initial meeting, and the story of the Lusignan family.
 A verse redaction, The Romans of Partenay, was written by Coudrette shortly after.

 The tale was translated into German in 1456 by Thüring von Ringoltingen, which version became popular as a chapbook.
 It was later translated into English, twice, around 1500, and often printed in both the 15th century and the 16th century.
 There are also a Castilian and a Dutch translation, both of which were printed at the end of the 15th century.
 A prose version is entitled the Chronique de la princesse (Chronicle of the Princess).

 The story tells how in the time of the Crusades, Elinas, the King of Albany (an old name for Scotland or the Kingdom of Alba), goes out hunting in the forest to cope with the death of his wife with whom he has one son named Nathas.
 Elinas comes across the Well of Thirst where he meets a beautiful fay named Pressine.
 The two fall in love and when Elinas proposes to Pressine, she agrees, but only if he swears to never see her when she births or bathes their children; Elinas promises and he and Pressine marry.
 Later, Pressine gives birth to triplet girls named Melusine, Melior, and Palatine.
-When Nathas informs his father the news, he breaks his promise, causing Pressine to leave the kingdom with their three daughters and move to the lost Isle of Avalon.
+When Nathas informs his father the news, the king breaks his promise, causing Pressine to leave the kingdom with their three daughters and move to the lost Isle of Avalon.